What You Should Know About Wernicke-Korsakoff Syndrome

 Do All Alcoholics Develop Wernicke-Korsakoff Syndrome?

-If someone develops a drinking problem, seeks treatment within a few years of the onset of their alcoholism and remains sober, chances are they’re not a risk for Wernicke-Korsakoff syndrome.
-Chronic alcoholics, or those who consistently drink for many years and never enter alcohol rehab, are likely to suffer symptoms of Wernicke-Korsakoff syndrome.
+If someone develops a drinking problem, seeks treatment within a few years of the onset of their alcoholism, and remains sober, chances are they’re not at risk for developing Wernicke-Korsakoff syndrome.
+On the other hand, chronic alcoholics, or those who consistently drink for many years and never enter alcohol rehab, are likely to suffer symptoms of Wernicke-Korsakoff syndrome.

 Alcohol dementia can strike men and women as young as 30.
 However, it’s more commonly seen in older people.

-In addition, the onset of Wernicke-Korsakoff syndrome and symptom severity is not directly related to the amount or type of alcohol a person drinks over their lifetime.
-Genetics, preexisting conditions and other factors help determine whether an alcoholic eventually develops this disease.
+Besides, the onset of Wernicke-Korsakoff syndrome and symptom severity is not considered to be a direct relation to how much or what kind of alcohol a person drinks over their lifetime.
+Genetics, preexisting conditions, and other factors help determine whether an alcoholic eventually develops this mush brain disease.

-Although Wernicke-Korsakoff syndrome has a low prevalence of between 0.4% and nearly 3%, doctors think this disease is frequently misdiagnosed or underreported.
-Studies have found that about four out of every 100 cases of Wernicke-Korsakoff syndrome were missed because autopsies failed to microscopically examine the brain.
-Additional studies have discovered that between 22% and 29% of people diagnosed with general dementia were actually alcoholics.
+Although Wernicke-Korsakoff syndrome has a low prevalence of between 0.4 percent and nearly 3 percent, doctors believe this disease is frequently misdiagnosed or underreported.
+Studies have found that about four out of every 100 cases of Wernicke-Korsakoff syndrome were missed because the brain was not microscopically examined during an autopsy.
+Other studies discovered that between 22 percent and 29 percent of people diagnosed with general dementia were alcoholics.

 What Is the Standard Treatment for Wernicke-Korsakoff Syndrome?

-Improving symptoms and delaying the progression of this disease is the goal of treatment.
-Following a medical detoxification and complete physical and mental evaluation, people with wet brain disease receive intravenous administration of thiamine, magnesium or both.
-Within several weeks, most patients see an improvement in their physical and cognitive functioning.
-After being discharged from the hospital, patients should continue taking oral thiamine along with other vitamin supplements.
+The treatment goal for Wernicke-Korsakoff Syndrome is to improve symptoms and delay the disease progression.
+Following medical detoxification and complete physical and mental evaluation, people with wet brain disease receive intravenous administration of thiamine, magnesium, or both.
+Most patients see improvement in their physical and mush brain cognitive functioning within several weeks.
+Once they’ve been discharged from the hospital, patients should continue the regimen of taking oral thiamine and other recommended vitamin supplements.

 Living with Wernicke-Korsakoff Syndrome

-Depending on how severely someone is affected by Wernicke-Korsakoff syndrome, they may be able to live independently with assistance from caregivers or home health aides.
-They would also benefit from receiving outpatient treatment involving individual and group counseling services, life skills training and learning relapse prevention techniques from addiction counselors.
+How life with Wernicke-Korsakoff syndrome continues depends on how severely someone is affected by the disease and wet brain symptoms.
+Importantly, they may be able to live on their own with assistance from their caregivers or home health aides.
+Also, they would benefit from receiving outpatient treatment that involves individual and group counseling services, life skills training and learning effective relapse prevention techniques from addiction counselors.

-When a person is in the final stages of wet brain, they will likely need 24/7 nursing care.
-Alcohol is a neurotoxin that shrinks the brain (cerebral atrophy) and slowly destroys the frontal lobe, cerebellum and limbic system.
+When a person is in the final stages of a wet brain, they will need 24/7 nursing care.
+Alcohol is a neurotoxin that shrinks the brain (a phenomenon known as “cerebral atrophy”) and slowly destroys the frontal lobe, cerebellum and limbic system.
 In many ways, end-stage alcohol dementia resembles end-stage Alzheimer’s disease and requires the same level of intensive medical support.

 Seeking Help for Wernicke-Korsakoff Syndrome